-• Scope: is the project within the scope of the call as described in the call specifications?
-Projects which are not within the thematic scope will be immediately rejected by the jury, regardless the possible scientific quality
+• Scope: is the project within the scope of the call as described in the Call Fiche?
+Projects which are not within the thematic scope will be immediately rejected by the jury, regardless of scientific quality

-The key criteria in the evaluation of proposals are scientific quality and relevance.
+The key criteria in the evaluation of proposals are scientific quality and impact.
 In detail this means: